G-Hong/G-Hong/README.md

 I'm building deep technical expertise in systems software for autonomous applications.
 My path includes:

-**Near-term (2026-2027)**: MSCS program focusing on operating systems, embedded systems, and real-time computing.
+**Near-term (2025-2027)**: Deepening expertise in RTOS and Linux Kernel optimization to bridge the gap between high-level VLAs and low-level robot control.
+Focusing on Deterministic Latency in robotic middleware.
+MSCS program focusing on operating systems, embedded systems, and real-time computing.
 Securing internships in systems software or embedded engineering.

 **Long-term**: Contributing to next-generation operating systems for autonomous agents and establishing best practices for deploying AI on resource-constrained hardware.
 Building ventures on strong technical foundations that solve real problems.